fchinyanta/Hello-world/README.md

 # Hello-world
 Just a test repository
-Am Francis and i enjoy programming
+Am Francis and i enjoy what i do.